- Dr Thomas Molony

-- Ivan Cuesta Fernandez: 'Kilowatts, Megawatts and Power: The provision of electricity and the territorial reach of the state in Ghana and Tanzania'
+- Ivan Cuesta Fernandez: 'Kilowatts, Megawatts and Power: Electric territorialities of the state in the peripheries of Ghana and Tanzania'

 - Tom Cunningham: ''Muscular Christianity': A social history of the body and the Church of Scotland Mission to Kenya, c1906-1937'

 - Robert Macdonald: 'Voter Behaviour in Tanzania: A qualitative study of the 2015 elections'

 - Patrick Mutahi: ‘Understanding Security Management in Nairobi’s Urban Slums’